hexaredecimal/Zulu/README.md

 ### References

 Erlang also have a references.
-But references in Barley is different to erlang ones.
+But references in Zulu is different to erlang ones.

 Reference contains a java class =D